atena123/COOK-BOOK/README.md

 ##### Features left to implement

-* Feature that will allow user remove only its own recipes - but not others users recipes.
+* Feature that will allow user remove or edit(make changes) only its own recipes - but not others users recipes.

 ## TECHNOLOGIES USED